omec-project/up4/app/README.md

     onos> up4:far-insert device:leaf1 1 2 255 140.0.100.254 140.0.100.1

 ## Setting up a test using UP4 P4Runtime calls
-Download ONOS admin tools.
+Download dependencies.
 This only needs to be done once:

-    $ make fetch-onos-tools
+    $ make deps

 Start mininet and ONOS: